ome/omero-guide-introduction/docs/data-management.rst

     that has been copied from another
     Dataset it will be deleted and lost from both Datasets.**
-    There is a clear warning in the OMERO.web when you try to delete such doubly-linked Image, see screenshot below.
+    There is a clear warning in the OMERO.web when you try to delete such a doubly linked Image, see screenshot below.

 |image2e|